dherik/dherik.github.io/_posts/2019-08-21-only-unchecked-exception-java.md

 # Show me the code!

-The big first step is to lose the notion to have many exceptions, representing a lot of different situations, like FileNotFoundException, OrderMissingException, InvalidEmailException, etc. Soon or later, you will have a bunch of very similar classes with the same purpose, not bringing with them any new information.
-And on this Rest API times, they will also need to be translated as a nice message for the final user, and these exceptions will not help you.
+The big first step is to lose the notion to have many exceptions, representing a lot of different situations, like `FileNotFoundException`, `OrderMissingException`, `InvalidEmailException`, etc. Soon or later, you will have a bunch of very similar classes with the same purpose, not bringing with them any new information.
+And on this Rest API times, they will also need to be translated as a nice message for the final user some time, and these exceptions will not help you.

 So, you just need a single exception extending `RuntimeException`.
 You can choose the name you prefer.
 Here I will call  `SystemException`.